 Personal Experience In Representative Matters

-Google/Samsung v.
-Seven Networks, LLC (Patent Trial & Appeal Board 2018) – Lead* or co-lead counsel for patent owner in eighteen currently pending Inter Partes Review proceedings.
+Apple v.
+IXI, IP, LLC (Patent Trial & Appeal Board 2019) – counsel for patent owner in six Inter Partes Review proceedings.
 The Board denied institution in all six proceedings.

-Intel v.
-VLSI Technology LLC (Patent Trial & Appeal Board 2018) – Lead counsel for patent owner in six pending Inter Partes Review Proceedings.
+Google/Samsung v.
+Seven Networks, LLC (Patent Trial & Appeal Board 2018) – Lead* or co-lead counsel for patent owner in eighteen Inter Partes Review Proceedings.
 The cases have since settled.

 Facebook, Inc. v.
 Sound View Innovations, LLC (Patent Trial & Appeal Board 2017) – Lead counsel for patent owner in four (of eight) Inter Partes Reviews.
 All four IPRs were not instituted by the Board.

 Alphonso, Inc. v.
 Free Stream Media Corp.
 (Patent Trial & Appeal Board 2017) – Lead counsel for patent owner in two Inter Partes Reviews concerning networked devices.
 Both matters were denied institution by the Board.